samirph/nuxt-storybook-vuetify-example/README.md

 # Nuxt + Storybook + Vuetify example

-> My classy Nuxt.js project
+> A project I created as a reference I can remember how to configure this stack.

 ## Build Setup